AWS Marketplace Talks Secure Digital Transformation

 The sudden acceleration of digital transformation has provided security teams with the opportunity to strengthen their security posture and culture to deliver stronger business outcomes.
-Chris Grusz, director of AWS Marketplace and Control Tower, explores how organizations can approach security from a technology and cultural perspective.
+Chris Grusz, director of AWS Marketplace and Control Tower, explores how organisations can approach security from a technology and cultural perspective.

 Day One Mentality

-Speed and agility are critical for an organization to meet business objectives.
+Speed and agility are critical for an organisation to meet business objectives.
 But as development teams build and deploy quickly, security can often lag, causing compliance lapses and financial losses.
 To keep up with the development lifecycle, security must be established at the beginning of the process—also known as “shifting left.”
 Establishing security guard rails and procedures upfront provides direction and keeps teams on track.
 In turn, this enables all teams to work quickly; security teams can protect applications and data without causing delays, and developers can deploy at speed to deliver on business goals.

 Shifting left requires a cultural change as well.
-Security is no longer the sole responsibility of one team—it must be distributed throughout the organization and designed into development and operational processes.
+Security is no longer the sole responsibility of one team—it must be distributed throughout the organisation and designed into development and operational processes.
 The convergence of development, security, and operations teams, also known as DevSecOps, enables teams to apply security in concert.

 Procuring your ideal security solution

 Choosing your cybersecurity vendor can be challenging.
 Security isn’t one-size-fits-all, so it’s important to evaluate whether the offering can address your specific industry and business needs.
 However, there are a few baseline questions you can use to assess vendors:

 - Have they leaned into the cloud?
 Specifically, are they providing the right integrations and innovations that you can leverage with your cloud provider of choice?